alaamaalouf/FollowAnything/README.md

  2. Install the directory Segment-and-Track-Anything as explained in: https://github.com/z-x-yang/Segment-and-Track-Anything

+    Download:

+        a.
+SAM model to Segment-and-Track-Anything/ckpt directory, the default model is SAM-VIT-B (sam_vit_b_01ec64.pth).

+        b.
+DeAOT/AOT model to Segment-and-Track-Anything/ckpt directory, the default model is R50-DeAOT-L (R50_DeAOTL_PRE_YTB_DAV.pth).

     Note - some files are slightly modified in the directory Segment-and-Track-Anything, hence, use the version provided in this directory.

  4. If you wish to use SiamMask as a tracker (default is AOT from step "2") install SiamMask as detailed in: https://github.com/foolwood/SiamMask

      Note - some files are slightly modified in the directory Segment-and-Track-Anything, hence, use the version provided in this directory.

- 5. pip install mavsdk (you may need to do more simple pip installs for other libraries)
+ 5. pip install mavsdk (you may need to do more simple pip installs for other libraries).